Biden admin settles for automatic job authorisation for spouses of H-1B visa holders | Business

 - United States

-In yet another immigration-friendly move, the Biden administration has agreed to provide automatic work authorisation permits to spouses of H-1B visas holders, a step that would benefit thousands of Indian-American women.
+In yet another immigration-friendly move that would benefit thousands of Indian-American women, the Biden administration has agreed to provide automatic work authorization permits to the spouses of H-1B visa holders, most of whom are Indian IT professionals.

+An H-4 visa is issued by the US Citizenship and Immigration Services (USCIS) to immediate family members (spouse and children under 21 years of age) of the H-1B visa holders.
+The visa is normally issued to those who have already started the process of seeking employment-based lawful permanent resident status in the US.

+The H-1B visa is a non-immigrant visa that allows US companies to employ foreign workers in specialty occupations that require theoretical or technical expertise.
+Technology companies depend on it to hire tens of thousands of employees each year from countries like India and China.

-The settlement in this regard was reached by the Department of Homeland Security in a class-action lawsuit, which was filed by the American Immigration Lawyers Association (AILA) on behalf of immigrant spouses this summer.
+A settlement was reached by the Department of Homeland Security in a class-action lawsuit, which was filed by the American Immigration Lawyers Association (AILA) on behalf of immigrant spouses this summer.

-''This (H-4 visa holders) is a group that always met the regulatory test for automatic extension of EADs (employment authorisation documents), but the agency previously prohibited them from that benefit and forced them to wait for reauthorisation.
+''This (H-4 visa holders) is a group that always met the regulatory test for an automatic extension of EADs (employment authorization documents), but the agency previously prohibited them from that benefit and forced them to wait for reauthorization.
 People were suffering.
 They were losing their high-paying jobs for absolutely no legitimate reason causing harm to them and US businesses,'' Jon Wasden from AILA said.

-''Although this is a giant achievement, the parties' agreement will further result in a massive change in position for the USCIS, which now recognises that L-2 spouses enjoy automatic work authorisation incident to status, meaning these spouses of executive and managers will no longer have to apply for employment authorisation prior to working in the United States,'' AILA said.
+''Although this is a giant achievement, the parties' agreement will further result in a massive change in position for the USCIS, which now recognizes that L-2 spouses enjoy automatic work authorization incident to status, meaning these spouses of executive and managers will no longer have to apply for employment authorization prior to working in the United States,'' AILA said.

 ''We are delighted to have reached this agreement, which includes relief for H-4 spouses, through our litigation efforts with Wasden Banias and Steven Brown.
 It is gratifying that the administration saw that settling the litigation for non-immigrant spouses was something that should be done, and done quickly,'' said Jesse Bless, AILA director of federal litigation.

-The Obama administration had given work authorisation to certain categories of spouses of H-1B visa holders.
-So far, more than 90,000 H-4 visa holders, a significant majority of whom are Indian-American women, have received work authorisation.
+The Obama administration had given work authorization to certain categories of spouses of H-1B visa holders.
+So far, more than 90,000 H-4 visa holders, a significant majority of whom are Indian-American women, have received work authorization.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)